kuznimyk/kuznimyk/README.md

 - 📄 Know about my experiences [Not much of exeperience](Not much of exeperience)

 - ⚡ Fun fact: first year student of the Universiry of Alberta at Augustana(2023-2024 Academic Year).
 Major: Computer Science and Mathematics.
-University of Alberta(North Campus) Major(2024-2027 Academic years): Artificial Intelligence, Minor: Math
+University of Alberta(North Campus)(2024-2027 Academic years) Major: Artificial Intelligence, Minor: Math

 <h3 align="left">Connect with me:</h3>
 <p align="left">